-For Dimitrios Booras, college learning isn’t something that takes place only in a classroom.
+For Dimitrios Booras, college learning wasn’t something that took place only in a classroom.

 In 2011, Booras traveled to Peru as part of UMass Lowell’s Village Empowerment Project, helping to document the work of students and faculty to bring sustainable energy to some of the region’s poorest communities.
 A few weeks later he was part of a research team digging trenches and sifting for artifacts at archaeological digs in Lowell and in Northern Ireland that were sponsored by the University’s Center for Irish Partnerships.

 “The archaeological digs in Lowell and Belfast and the Village Empowerment Project in Peru were great opportunities to learn outside the classroom,” says Booras who is a junior with a dual major in English and political science.
 “These opportunities give you a global education and broaden your views and opinions.”

 While he traveled across continents as an undergraduate, Booras grew up in Lowell and wanted to attend college here so he could play an active role in his hometown.
 On top of his demanding course load he has found time to work on campus at the Center for Arts & Ideas